roscxn/Math-Quiz/README.md

 Day 4 - Customizing the winning/ losing scenes, making sure the gameplay works for all three levels

-Day 5 - Updates on README file and review on current progress for further improvements
+Day 5 - Update on README file, adding subtraction function to all three levels

 Day 6 -